Henry Elwes: Personal life

 Elwes married Carolyn Cripps in 1962.
 They live in Colesbourne Park, (known as 'England's Greatest Snowdrop Garden'), an estate owned by his family since 1600.
 The botanist Henry John Elwes is his great-grandfather.

 Elwes suffered serious injuries when he fell three floors through a building he was inspecting.
 His life was saved by Great Western Air Ambulance Charity and he subsequently made an excellent recovery.

-Carolyn Elwes died on 23rd December 2022, following a stroke.(21).
+Carolyn Elwes died on 23 December 2022, following a stroke.

 Honours

 He was nominated for High Sheriff of Gloucestershire in 1976 and 1977.
 He was appointed High Sheriff for 1979, having been nominated for that year in 1978.
 On 24 May 1982, he was commissioned a Deputy Lieutenant (DL) of Gloucestershire.
 He was appointed Lord Lieutenant of Gloucestershire, Queen Elizabeth II's personal representative in the county of Gloucestershire, on 17 February 1992.
+He served as the first Warden of the Honourable Company of Gloucestershire in 2008-9 and was subsequently granted the title Warden Emeritus.

 In April 1992, he was appointed Knight of the Venerable Order of Saint John (KStJ).
 In the 2009 Queen's Birthday Honours, he was appointed Knight Commander of the Royal Victorian Order (KCVO).